Areas of specialization

-Toulouse School of Management offers an intensive doctoral programme for individuals interested in pursuing a career in research.
+Toulouse School of Management offers an intensive doctoral programme for individuals interested in conducting independent research.
 Our programme combines the best of theory, practice and research methods with scholarly integrity.
-The courses are accompanied by research practica.
+The courses are accompanied by research practice.
 Graduates pursue careers in leading universities and business schools, policy-oriented institutions and private firms.

 To follow international best practices, research at Toulouse School of Management begins in the second year of the Master, with a dedicated research programme, and during two years, the curriculum of the doctoral programme emphasizes four essential areas of training for doctoral students:

 - skills to conduct independent research leading to high-level publications

 Students who successfully complete the first year of the programme are awarded a Master of Science and may choose to end their formal training.
 The goal of this one-year programme is to provide students with the quantitative, analytical and theoretical tools for a successful academic or industry-oriented career.
 Therefore the students’ research programme and dissertation phase begins in March of this first year.